Teesh/fnc-recon-frontend/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The live version on GCP is currently managed by Teesh.
-The live database does not allow any connections from non-production traffic.
-A local copy may be set up to test API changes and database changes.
-The MySQL database included as part of the Docker image has emphemeral data but can easily be amended to allow persistent data.
+The app itself was bootstrapped using Create React App.
+The Docker portion of this app is just for sanity checking to make sure it will build on GCP as intended.

 ### Prerequisites